mikepan/GameEngineBook/text/02-FirstGame.md

 \*\*\* End Note

 The texture needs to be part of a material.
 Select the object, and in the Properties Editor, open the Material panel.
-Create two materials[md]one for the eyes and one for the rest of the shark.
+Create two materials-one for the eyes and one for the rest of the shark.
 In Edit Mode, you can assign a material for the selected faces.
 The material for the eyes is shadeless and uses white as its diffuse color.
 The body material is also shadeless, but needs a texture for the color information.
 With the body material selected, switch to the Texture panel and add a new texture.
 The texture type needs to be "Image" or "Movie," and you need to pick the image you prepared as a texture.
 Finally, go to the Mapping tab and select UV as Coordinate.
 This way, the texture will be mapped according to the UV you just created.

 If you are not familiar with materials in Blender, refer to Chapter 5, "Graphics."
 You can also import the materials Shark and SharkEyes from the current file at //assets/shark.6.blend .